dynamsoft-docs/license-server-docs/selfhosting/manageLTS.md

 * [On Windows]({{site.selfhosting}}ltsonwindows.html)
 * [On Linux]({{site.selfhosting}}ltsonlinux.html)

-### Configure a backup LTS
+### Configure a Standby LTS

 > This step is optional but highly recommended, if you are installing LTS for the first time, you can skip this step and come back to this step once the main LTS is installed and working properly.

-For maximum up time, a backup LTS is necessary.
-The following are the steps to configure a backup LTS.
+For maximum up time, a standby LTS is necessary.
+The following are the steps to configure a standby LTS.

 * Find the file `lts.json.sample` in the LTS directory, rename it to `lts.json`

 * In the configuration, there are two settings: "serverMode" and "servers".
 We only need to change "servers".
-It accepts two values, the first specifies the main LTS URL and the second, the backup URL.
+It accepts two values, the first specifies the main LTS URL and the second, the standby URL.

-  + For the main LTS: `"servers": ["self", "https://backup.yoursite.com/lts/"]`
+  + For the main LTS: `"servers": ["self", "https://standby.yoursite.com/lts/"]`

-  + For the backup LTS: `"servers": ["https://www.yoursite.com/lts/", "self"]`
+  + For the standby LTS: `"servers": ["https://www.yoursite.com/lts/", "self"]`

-> NOTE that you need to configure both the main LTS and the backup LTS separately.
+> NOTE that you need to configure both the main LTS and the standby LTS separately.

 ### Log in LTS management portal